99.3% Of all customers recommend us, we're so confident about our results we publish all reviews and statsView Live Stats View Reviews

-This course is designed for those whose role requires them to gain active participation of their meeting and group members.
+This meeting skills and facilitator course is designed for those whose role requires them to gain active participation of their meeting and group members.
 Suitable for Managers, Team Leaders, Business Partners and those with designated Facilitation and Leadership roles.

-BenefitsBy the end of this one day course delegates will have a better understanding of how groups work and have the necessary strategies for securing the effective involvement of attendees.
+BenefitsBy the end of this one day course delegates will have a better understanding of how groups work and have the necessary strategies to facilitate the effective involvement of attendees.

 What it is, and when to use it

 Creating an effective Agenda